Databus3301/Lwjgl-Experiments/README.md

 - import lwjgl2 folder as lwjgl lib
 - set run configuration to new application and set program arguments to "-" "TEST_NAME" "dimX" "dimY" or provide program args via some other way
 - potentially run IDEA-repair tool

+- TEST_NAMEs can be found jn the window class